VanVleet sets Raptors mark with 54 in 123-108 win at Orlando - WHIZ News

 ORLANDO, Fla.
 (AP) — Fred VanVleet set a franchise record with 54 points and hit a career-best 11 3-pointers as the Toronto Raptors beat the short-handed Orlando Magic 123-108 on Tuesday night.

+According to the Elias Sports Bureau, it was the most points in an NBA game for an undrafted player — eclipsing the 53 scored by Hall of Fame big man Moses Malone on the exact same date 39 years earlier.

+“Unbelievable and I’m very humbled and honored to be in the same sentence with both of those guys,” said VanVleet, who took a video call from DeRozan in the Toronto locker room after the game.
+“It’s just a special night on a lot of different levels.
+I’m trying to enjoy it for now, but it’s not a championship or anything like that.
+It was a good game for me.
+I’ll enjoy the love for a couple of hours and get ready for the next one.”

-The fifth-year guard out of Wichita State easily topped his previous high of 36 points set last season by scoring 17 in the first quarter, 11 in the second, 18 in the third and six more in the fourth before being lifted after the outcome was decided.
+The fifth-year guard out of Wichita State easily topped his previous high of 36 points set last season by scoring 17 in the first quarter, 11 in the second, 18 in the third and eight more in the fourth before being lifted after the outcome was decided.
+He added three rebounds, three steals, three blocked shots and two assists.
+Toronto was plus-20 in his 37 minutes on the floor.

 Norman Powell had 23 points for Toronto, and Kyle Lowry posted a triple-double with 14 points, 10 rebounds and 10 assists.